 The original logo

-The original POLST logo was created in 2007 by the National POLST Paradigm Task Force (the earliest name for the National POLST organization), which started using it in 2008.
+organization) created its first logo in 2007 and started using it in 2008.
 Components of this design included the themes of:

 - Coming together: The three shapes in this logo represent people interlocked in a circular shape.
 The three figures represent the patient, the family, and the medical professional.
 The way the figures are constructed makes it feel as though arms are around each other in a caring environment.